China’s economic growth steady amid tariff fight with US

 Communist leaders stepped up government spending last year and told banks to lend more after economic activity weakened, raising the risk of politically dangerous job losses.

+Beijing’s decision to ease credit controls aimed at reining in rising debt “is starting to yield results,” said Hui.

-Consumer spending, factory activity and investment all accelerated in March from the previous month, the National Bureau of Statistics reported.
+Consumer spending, factory activity and investment all accelerated in March from the month before, the National Bureau of Statistics reported.

-The economy showed “growing positive factors,” said a bureau statement.
+The economy showed “growing positive factors,” a bureau statement said.

 Forecasters expect Chinese growth to bottom out and start to recover later this year.
-They expected a recovery last year but pushed back that timeline after President Donald Trump hiked tariffs on Chinese imports over complaints about Beijing’s technology ambitions.
+They expected a recovery last year but pushed back that time line after President Donald Trump hiked tariffs on Chinese imports over complaints about Beijing’s technology ambitions.

-The fight between the two biggest global economies has disrupted trade in goods from soybeans to medical equipment, battering exporters on both sides and rattling financial markets.
+The fight between the two biggest global economies has disrupted trade in goods from soybeans medical equipment, battering exporters on both sides and rattling financial markets.

 The two governments say settlement talks are making progress, but penalties on billions of dollars of each other’s goods are still in place.

-China’s top economic official, Premier Li Keqiang, announced an official growth target of 6 to 6.5% in March, down from last year’s 6.6% rate.
+China’s top economic official, Premier Li Keqiang, announced an annual official growth target of 6% to 6.5% in March, down from last year’s 6.6% rate.

 Li warned of “rising difficulties” in the global economy and said the ruling Communist Party plans to step up deficit spending this year to shore up growth.